ECSE-458-DP13/machine-learning/README.md

-# reinforcement-learning
+# machine-learning
-Contains the reinforcement learning model that will power the robot's driving decisions
+Contains the machine learning model(s) that will power the robot's driving decisions